What is “property licensing”?

 Failing to licence an HMO is an offence under the Housing Act 2004.

 The Housing Act 2004 also allows us to require any private rented homes within a specified area to have a licence (unless it falls under mandatory or additional licensing).
 The reason for selective licensing is to address problems like poor property conditions.
 We have approved designations for selective licensing to cover the whole city.
-Due to the number of properties the designation covers, this scheme must be confirmed by the Secretary of State for Housing, Communities and Local Government before a Selective Licensing scheme can start.

 The government has confirmed the designations.
 Selective licensing will start on 1 September 2022 and will cover the whole city.